ferigalung/express-rest-boiler-plate/README.md

 # Express Rest Boiler Plate

-This is a codebase/boilerplate of Back End REST API using *express*.
-You can use it as a starter project for creating API.
+This is a codebase/boilerplate for Back End REST API using *express*.
+You can use it as a starter project for creating APIs.

 ## Stack Used